 Stop at one of the 29 galleries or studios on The Arts Trail.
 You’ll find everything from pottery to blown glass, jewelers, blacksmiths, photographers, hand made furniture, and lots of painters.
 It’s a great way to meet the artist and throw your support behind the local community.

 Visit La De Dah Sculpture Studio, the Mad Dog Gallery and the Oeno Gallery.
 Don’t forget your credit card!

 Visit Sandbanks Provincial Park

 Head for Sandbanks Provincial Park with some towels and a picnic basket.
-The park is home to the worlds largest baymouth barrier dune formation, three large sandy beaches and lovely warm swimming water that is perfect for families.
+The park is home to the worlds largest baymouth barrier dune formation, three large sandy beaches, and lovely warm swimming water that is perfect for families.
 It’s also got a good number of walking trails.
 Try some windsurfing or sailing too.

 Explore Prince Edward County by bike

 There are only a few roads you need to avoid in the county.
-Highway 33 and Highway 62 can get busy with traffic so they aren’t a lot of fun to ride.
+Highway 33 and Highway 62 can get busy with traffic so they aren’t a lot of fun to cycle.
 Every other road is fair game.
 There may be a few others with no shoulder but chances are they’re quiet and won’t present a problem.